-Regulation is primarily concerned with enabling patient access to high quality, safe and effective medical devices, and restricting access to those products that are unsafe or have limited clinical use.
+Regulation is primarily concerned with enabling patient access to high quality, safe and effective medical devices, and avoiding access to products that are unsafe.
 When appropriately implemented, regulation ensures public health benefit and the safety of patients, health care workers and the community.
-Thus, assisting member states through regulatory guidance, training, coordination and promotion of international best practices is a priority for the Diagnostic Imaging and Medical Devices (DIM) team.

-WHO has a mandate, as outlined in the World Health Assembly Resolution 60.29 “to encourage member states to draw up national or regional guidelines for good manufacturing and regulatory practices, to establish surveillance systems and other measures to ensure the quality, safety and efficacy of medical devices and, where appropriate, to participate in international harmonization”.
-Furthermore, WHO’s Strategic Objective 11 states that it is necessary for WHO: “to ensure improved access, quality and use of medical products and technologies”.
+WHO has a mandate, as outlined in the World Health Assembly (WHA) Resolution 60.29 “to encourage member states to draw up national or regional guidelines for good manufacturing and regulatory practices, to establish surveillance systems and other measures to ensure the quality, safety and efficacy of medical devices and, where appropriate, to participate in international harmonization”.

 WHO will be developing training materials with professional organizations to assist national regulatory agencies with staffing of qualified biomedical engineers, technicians and regulatory professionals, to perform evaluation, registration, premarket approval and post-market surveillance activities for medical devices.

 Regulatory systems for medical devices are less developed than those for other health products such as medicines or vaccines.
-According to the 2010 WHO Baseline Country Survey on Medical Devices, only 65% of 145 responding countries have a national authority responsible for implementing and enforcing medical device regulations.
-Many of those governments that have drafted regulations have made little progress in implementing them.
+According to desk survey performed in 2015-2016, 58% of WHO member states have a regulation for medical devices in place, no matter how limited.
 WHO has a clear role and mandate in building regulatory capacity through training and harmonization and is committed to this important work, with the support of all stakeholders.